 Otherwise, you can easily cut and paste your material from Word into the box.
 It should keep all normal text formatting, such as paragraphs, though not special fonts or italics.
 If you use italics, DON’T PANIC!
 Perfect formatting is not a prerequisite of good writing!
 If you have a non-fiction “How To” book, for instance, that must be formatted for sidebars and so on, just let me know.

-* Please Note: The amount of submissions has become astronomical, While I have always tried to contact authors, even if I am passing, it has become a bit difficult to keep up with it.
-So, if you do not hear from me within 2 weeks, it means that I am unable to take on your project — and please understand that it is absolutely not personal!!
+* Please Note: The amount of submissions has become astronomical, especially after the Oct Writer’s Digest profile was published.
+While I have always tried to contact authors, even if I am passing, it has become a bit difficult.
+So if you do not hear from me within 3 weeks, it means that I am unable to take on your project — and please understand that it is absolutely not personal!!
 I can only take on a small percentage of even the most promising submissions.
-It might be that your work is too similar to something I already have, or it may be too different from what I usually take on, or that a work is too long or too short… etc. Or simply that I don’t feel that I am a suitable agent for the material.
+It might be that your work is too similar to something I already have, or it may be too different from what I usually take on, or that a work is too long or too short… etc.

 * Checklist — Did you include: